msdickinson/blog/content/posts/Roller Coaster Design Decisions (Part 2).md

 * Encryption (Certificate) – ability to encode and decode strings with certs
 * Logger – adds correlation ids and redaction to all logging
 * Redactor – redacts objects and json strings with regular expression and property names
+* Test - adds ablity to DI unit tests, and helper methods

 _Versioning_